Date of Last Review:

 - Entering the Awards – The scholarship coordinator, who will NOT be involved in the selection process, will be designated at the college and department levels to enter all awards into STS.
 The Executive Associate Dean will verify that the awards entered into the STS are the ones approved by the various committees.

 - Cancellation of Scholarships – Scholarship awards may be cancelled only by the selection committee prior to the 20th class day of the semester.
 Scholarship recipients who do not submit their donor thank you letter by the deadline provided to them will have their scholarship automatically revoked immediately.
 The College or Departments will need to change the award status of the scholarship on the Scholarship Decision Support System to “rejected” or “revoked.”
 Status changes will be loaded into Banner and cancelled funds will be removed from student credits and added back to the scholarship account's available funds.

-the following academic year.
-Based on this cycle, the Office of the Provost and Senior
+for the following academic year.
+Based on this cycle, the Office of the Provost and

-Vice president for Academic Affairs (PSVPAA) has set the following deadlines for students
+Senior Vice president for Academic Affairs (PSVPAA) has set the following deadlines

 Must apply by: For the next: Entering freshmen and current students February 1 Fall Undergraduate transfer students March 1 Fall Undergraduate transfer students November 15 Spring If awarding Enter offers by (a) Entering freshmen University recruitment merit scholarships April 1 (begin in October) University need-based scholarships Second week of March College or division scholarships Last week of March Departmental scholarships Second week of April (b) Entering undergraduate transfer students University merit and need-based scholarships Last week of March College or division scholarships Second week of April Departmental scholarships Last week of April (c) Returning undergraduates Renewing university merit scholarships Last week of March Need scholarships Last week of April College, division, and departmental scholarships Last week of May (d) Graduate students All scholarships Last week of May